saka2jp/aws-sm/README.md

 This is AWS Console of Secrets Manager.

-`AWS_ACCESS_KEY_ID` and `AWS_SECRET_ACCESS_KEY` are unnecessary when attaching the appropriate IAM Role.The default policy is [SecretsManagerReadWrite](https://docs.aws.amazon.com/secretsmanager/latest/userguide/auth-and-access_identity-based-policies.html).
+`AWS_ACCESS_KEY_ID` and `AWS_SECRET_ACCESS_KEY` are unnecessary when attaching the appropriate IAM Role.
+The default policy is [SecretsManagerReadWrite](https://docs.aws.amazon.com/secretsmanager/latest/userguide/auth-and-access_identity-based-policies.html).

 # Set Up Loacally